How to Become a Digital Nomad in Chiang Mai

 I’ve traveled here over fifteen times, and most of the time, a flight from Chicago to Thailand includes a layover in Japan, Korea, or China.
 If you go east to west, a layover in Doha or Frankfurt is more likely.

 As a digital nomad, I traditionally book one-way flights because I don’t plan on leaving!
-Even though I am not a permanent resident of Thailand (we’ll cover that in a bit, too), a 60-day Visa will get you pretty well immersed.
+Even though I am not a permanent resident of Thailand (we’ll cover that in a bit, too), a digital nomad visa will get you pretty well immersed.
 Booking a one-way flight gives me maximum flexibility.

 But most airlines will want to see your return ticket before allowing you to board a flight into the country.
 In addition, when getting a Visa from the Thai embassy, they’ll need to see onward travel for you as well.